cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ### Workers-JavaScript

-Syntax highlighting in the Workers docs is implemented on top of [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer), with custom

 On top of regular JavaScript, Workers-specific APIs are automatically detected and rendered in true Cloudflare spirit—in [orange](https://cloudflare.com).

 ```js